gswatipenn/SfmLearner-Pytorch/README.md

 ```

 Here,
-cam.txt inside each trajectory subfolder contains the camera intrinsic matrix for that trajectroy.
+* cam.txt inside each trajectory subfolder contains the camera intrinsic matrix for that trajectroy.
-train.txt and val.txt contain the split of train and test trajectories.
+* train.txt and val.txt contain the split of train and test trajectories.

 ### Differences with Original SfmLearner Implementation

-* CNN architecture for depth net has been replaced with a [DPT](https://github.com/isl-org/DPT) Style architecture but with following modification:
+* CNN architecture for depth net has been replaced with a [DPT](https://github.com/isl-org/DPT) style architecture but with following key modification:
 The network now outputs 4 different levels of depth maps (coarse to fine) instead of just one final map during training to faciliate better and faster training:
 ![Architecture](CIS680.drawio%20(1).png)

 ## Training
-Once the data are formatted following the above instructions, you should be able to train the model either in original mode (no transformer) or with modification using the flag --disp-transformer, by running the following command
+Once the data are formatted following the above instructions, you should be able to train the model either in original mode (no transformer) or with modification using the flag `--disp-transformer`, by running the following command

 Original command:
 ```bash